Dusun people: Tambunan Dusuns

 In the past, the Tuwawon and Tagahas Dusuns had carried on a civil war against themselves, with guerrilla warfare between the two causing the NBCC to take urgent measures when Mat Salleh, the well-known rebel in North Borneo, allied himself with the Tagahas Dusuns to fight against the Tuwawon Dusuns in the 1890s.
 Through several campaigns led by the NBCC, which allied with the Tuwawon Dusuns, and the subsequent demise of Mat Salleh after being killed by NBCC forces, the British further consolidated the Dusun tribes' term to unite the Dusun sub-ethnics and to avoid further division among them.
 The majority of the Tambunan Dusuns are farmers, and most of them are engaged in planting paddy, fruit trees, vegetables and raising various animals, with the Tambunan town itself surrounded by terraced paddy fields and seventy picturesque villages.
-The Tuwawon mostly live in Kaingaran, Dabata, Karanaan, Monsourulung, Sungoi, Rompon, Madsangoh, Kiawayan, Minodung, Rantai (Apin-Apin Lama on its border with Keningau), Kirokot, Tinompok, Kipaku, Laab, Sukung, Piasau, Sintuong-Tuong, Kuyungon, Sandapak, Garas, Pahu, Tontolob, Kinabaan, Lubong, Mangkatai, Katagayan, Tikolod, Makatip, Galiung, Pupuluton, Mogong, Kusob, Moloson, Rugading, Monsok, Nambayan, Papar, Solibog, Patau, Tanaki, Sukung, Tampasak, Sunsuron, Tondulu, Lintuhun, Daar, Paliu and Ragkam villages, while the Tagahas live in Kapayan, Ranggom, Tombotuon, Kituntul and Toboh villages and the Tibabar in Tibabar village.
+The Tuwawon mostly live in Kaingaran, Dabata, Karanaan, Monsourulung, Sungoi, Rompon, Madsangoh, Lotong, Kiawayan, Rantai (Apin-Apin Lama on its border with Keningau), Dalungan, Maras-Karas, Nandal, Kirokot, Tinompok, Kipaku, Mangi-Pangi, Laab, Sukung, Piasau, Sintuong-Tuong, Kuyungon, Sandapak, Garas, Pahu, Tontolob, Kinabaan, Lubong, Mangkatai, Katagayan, Tikolod, Makatip, Galiung, Pupuluton, Mogong, Kusob, Moloson, Rugading, Monsok, Nambayan, Papar, Solibog, Patau, Tanaki, Sukung, Tampasak, Sunsuron, Tondulu, Lintuhun, Daar, Paliu and Ragkam villages, while the Tagahas live in Kapayan, Ranggom, Tombotuon, Minodung, Kituntul and Toboh villages and the Tibabar in Tibabar village.
 Another Dusun sub-ethnic group known as the Gunnah Dusun, are traditionally distributed in the central area of Tambunan district mainly in the villages of Gagaraon, Botung, Pomotodon, Nouduh, Molout and Timbou.

 Ethnically and linguistically related to the other Dusun tribes of the Bundu-Liwan valleys of the Crocker Range, this sub-ethnic group are religiously Christians (most of them being Roman Catholics since the late 19th and early 20th centuries), owing to mass Christianisation done by the Mill Hill Missionaries in today's Diocese of Keningau especially in their home district of Tambunan after converting their fellow Kadazan kinsfolk in Penampang as well as Papar, both located in Sabah's West Coast and the Archdiocese of Kota Kinabalu into the said religion, with minorities of this tribe's Christian populace being Protestants belonging to churches such as SIB, Seventh-day Adventist and many more other denominations, whilst a large non-Christian minority populace of them being Muslims especially those resident in the border villages surrounding the neighbouring district of Ranau, owing to intermarriages and assimilation factors.